kenlewseattle/sqlserverquery/README.md

 textbook.

 This specific repository should have 50 queries along with it's output and my feedback on understanding of the query.
-The sample database that I am using is from the website http://www.sqlservertutorial.net
+The sample database and examples that I am using are from the website http://www.sqlservertutorial.net

 Please feel free to reach out to me if you have any feedback regarding the queries or if it can be further improved!
 Also, I will have another repository